 - Mode change back to Router mode, if desired. - LAN set IP address, mask and gateway.
-This is the same as in Router mode, except that the DHCP server is not available while in Modem mode. - Wireless this screen, and related sub-screens, is the same as in Router mode. - Password this screen is the same as in Router mode. - Upgrade Firmware this screen is the same as in Router mode. - Status displays current settings and status.
-See the following section for details.
+This is the same as in Router mode, except that the DHCP server is not available while in Modem mode. - Wireless this screen, and related sub-screens, is the same as in Router mode. - Password this screen is the same as in Router mode. - Upgrade FW this screen is the same as in Router mode. - Status displays current settings and status.
+See the following section for details. - Binding this screen is the same as in Router mode.